By Janet K. Keeler

 A caveat to those who want to see gators in their natural habitats (and we are not talking football players at the University of Florida): Don’t feed them.
 That is illegal and can condition them to associate food with people.

 Also, keep your distance.
 The Florida Fish and Wildlife Conservation Commission recommends we stay at least 60 feet away when observing in the wild.
-The state’s Living with Alligators brochure provides more useful tips.
+The state’s Living with Alligators page provides more useful tips.

 Winter is the best season for alligator watching, mostly because they come out of the cooler water to catch the warm rays.
 Spring is breeding season and the low growls of amorous males fill the air.